TownLake/blog-samrhea/content/posts/2024/2024-09-21-workers-ai-watch/index.md

 socialImage: ""
 ---

 It has been nearly a year since I published a [walkthrough](https://blog.samrhea.com/category/walkthrough/) of any sort.
-The purpose of this blog has given way to unhinged anecdotes about [Portugal](https://blog.samrhea.com/category/portugal/) and rowdy [Texas](https://blog.samrhea.com/category/portugal/) stories.
+The original purpose of this blog has given way to unhinged anecdotes about [Portugal](https://blog.samrhea.com/category/portugal/) and [Texas](https://blog.samrhea.com/category/portugal/).

 Today I return to my roots!
-Apple released iOS 18 earlier this week but it was missing the biggest feature, their generative Artificial Intelligence (AI) platform called Apple Intelligence (also, cheekily, styled as _AI_).
-A*AI is scheduled for a beta launch later this year.
+Apple released iOS 18 earlier this week but it was missing the biggest feature: their generative Artificial Intelligence (AI) platform called Apple Intelligence (also, cheekily, styled as _AI_). _A*AI_ is scheduled for a beta launch later this year.

-As someone who [frequently wears](https://blog.samrhea.com/posts/2024/apple-mechanical-watch/) an Apple Watch, I'm excited about the new capability but also impatient.
-I figured I could use Cloudflare Workers AI, Meta's Llama Large Language Model (LLM), and iOS Shortcuts to string together a tool of my own for the time being.
+As someone who [frequently wears](https://blog.samrhea.com/posts/2024/apple-mechanical-watch/) an Apple Watch, I'm excited about the Apple Intelligence but also impatient.
+I figured I could combine Cloudflare Workers AI, Meta's latest Large Language Model (LLM), and an iOS Shortcuts to build my own tool for the time being.

 ---

 **🎯 I have a few goals for this project:**

-* Use a leading LLM on my Apple Watch.
+* Use a leading LLM from my Apple Watch.
-* Run that model in an environment that I control, specifically Cloudflare Workers AI.
+* Run that LLM in an environment that I control where I can modify system prompts and other details.
 * Log the requests and responses in an AI gateway for future analytics.

 ---